Cloud-Integration-2021/docs/README.md

 ### V1
 Using CircuitBreaker, Retry, TimeLimiter with annotations.
 All endpoints disposes of a circuit breaker, retry and only *getAll* and *getById* has TimeLimiter.

-Due to TimeLimiter integration tests needs to be asynchronous.

 So in fact, Spring root all traffic to service B. If service B is down, the circuit breaker will open.
 And request will be sent to himself.

 ### V2